Panlichen/derecho-docker/README.md

 Please check (derecho project website)[https://github.com/Derecho-Project/derecho-unified] for available branches.

 # To configure and run Derecho
-A Derecho application composed of multiple nodes talk to each other.
-Each node is assigned with an integer identifier(ID).
+A Derecho application is composed of multiple nodes that talk to each other.
+Each node is assigned an integer identifier(ID).
 One of the nodes, usually node `0`, is designated as the leader when system starts.
-To start a Derecho node, the Derecho component needs to know who am I and who is the leader.
+To start a Derecho node, the Derecho component needs to know my ID/IP address and the IP address of the leader.
 In addition, it needs to know which communication protocol, e.g. TCP/IP or verbs RDMA, and which interfaces to use for talking with other nodes.
 There are many configuration knobs but
 `config-derecho.sh` helps with the minimum configurations to run derecho.

 Let's start with the `bandwith_test`, which evaluates the data throughput of a Derecho group.
 We want to test a small group with two nodes talking to each other using TCP/IP.
-Let's repeat the previous step to create another container.
+Let's repeat the previous steps to run another `derecho-dev` container and build Derecho source code.
 Now, we `cd` to `/root` in both of the containers.
 Run `ifconfig` to find their network interface and ip address.
 ```
 # ifconfig eth0
 eth0      Link encap:Ethernet  HWaddr 02:42:ac:11:00:02